AdobeDocs/analytics.en/help/import/data-sources/file-format.md

 ## Headers

 When uploading data source files, column headers are required.
-These column headers are not case-sensitive, but required spaces are necessary (For example, `eVar1` is an invalid header, while `evaR 1` is valid).
+These column headers are not case-sensitive, but required spaces are necessary (For example, `eVar1` is an invalid header, while `EVAR 1` is valid).
 Column headers apply to all report suites.
 Use the following tables to make sure that each header in your data source file is set correctly.

 > [!TIP] You can make a data sources file from scratch if you include the correct headers in your data source file.
-There is no limit to the number of headers that you can include within a single file.
+There is no limit to the number of headers that you can include within a single file; however, each row can only have a maximum of 4096 bytes.

 | Dimension | Data source header |
 | --- | --- |